 Lampard served as a team captain on the ITV sport panel show Play to the Whistle from 2015 until 2017.
 Most recently, Frank has stepped into the world of football management, being appointed as the manager of EFL Championship team, Derby County.

 To book Frank Lampard as the football speaker for your corporate event, conference or function, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.

-Frank Lampard is available to speak on the following topics:
+When at corporate events, Frank is known to cover the following topics:

 - Football Speaker

 - Drive & Determination

 - Maximising Success